yassir101/Project_Gauss_Errors/README.md

 	•	Use modern debugging tools (GDB) to diagnose and correct coding errors.
 	•	Strengthen practical programming skills to improve the reliability of scientific computations.

-**Tools and Technologies**

-	•	Gauss’s method: For solving linear systems.
-	•	Pivoting strategies: To improve numerical stability.
-	•	Preconditioning techniques: For enhanced accuracy.
-	•	GDB debugger: To analyze and correct errors in the code.

-**Expected Outcomes**
+**Implementation in C**

+To address these issues, we have chosen to code this method in the C programming language, a decision motivated by the performance and low-level control it offers, allowing for precise analysis of matrix operations.
+A key part of our study focuses on observing local errors that appear during the calculation of each term in the matrix transformed by Gauss’s method.
+The analysis of these errors is performed independently for each matrix element, helping us isolate and understand the specific errors introduced during calculations.

+**Debugging and Error Analysis**

+To examine these errors in greater detail, we utilize GDB, the GNU Debugger.
+GDB allows us to not only step through the program execution but also inspect the state of variables and memory at any point in the calculation process.
+This capability is indispensable for pinpointing where and why numerical errors occur.
+By understanding these dynamics, we can consider algorithmic improvements or data handling adjustments that reduce the impact of these errors on the final results.

+**Conclusion**

-By the end of the project, we expect to have a deeper understanding of both the theoretical and practical aspects of Gauss’s method, as well as enhanced skills in diagnosing and correcting computational errors, leading to more reliable scientific calculations.
+Through this project, we aim to gain a deeper understanding of both the theoretical and practical aspects of Gauss’s method, improve our error analysis techniques, and enhance the reliability of numerical solutions in scientific computing.